FoalTS/foal/docs/packages/common.md

 ### `afterThatRemoveField(name: string)`

-Removes the given field from the context result.
-If the context result is an array, it removes the field from each of its items.
+Removes the given field from the context response.

 Example:
 ```typescript